*Video courtesy of Good Day DePaul*

 - Review the mentor list that matches your search criteria.

-- Click the "Request Mentorship" button to send a message for the mentor.
+- Click the "Let's Connect" button to send a message for the mentor.

-- When an ASK mentor accepts your request, an auto-notification will be sent to the email address in your Handshake account.
+- When an ASK mentor accepts your request, an auto-notification will be sent to your email address on file.

 Mentor Search Help